joekreu/basic_pcp/README.md

 > _Note:_ The terms _correctness_ of parsing, _root operator weight_ and
 >_range_, that may occur in the output, are not defined here. _Correctness_
-> is modelled after (but not idential to) the definition of this term in
+> is modelled after (but not identical to) the definition of this term in
 > _User Defined Syntax_ by _Annika Aasa_ (1992).

-Enclose the code in single quotes (Linux) or double quotes (Windows).
+Enclose the code in single quotes (Linux) or double quotes (Windows?).
 Place spaces between the tokens.
-Operators must be defined in `binding_powers.json`.

 The call syntax
 `./PARSER_MODULE 'CODE'` may work, depending on the operating system and the